Widespread usage of SpiroNose at point-of-care

 The SpiroNose is an electronic nose (eNose) for medical application at point-of-care.
 It performs rapid and efficient analysis of exhaled air, allowing assessment of the most probable diagnosis in individual patients.
 Breath data of patients who underwent SpiroNose examination is stored in an extensive, online database, which is linked to an artificial intelligence (machine learning) application (called BreathCloud).
 This platform provides a real time answer at point-of-care within a few minutes.
 In addition, it allows collaboration between physicians and researchers using the database for shared analysis.

-The system has been developed by the Academic Medical Centre (AMC) of the University of Amsterdam and is embedded with partners in a joint venture (BreathCloud LtD).
-This makes the platform applicable in multiple hospitals and general practices.
+The system has been developed by the Academic Medical Centre (AMC) of the University of Amsterdam.
 Currently, it is predominantly used in lung diseases, such as asthma, COPD, lung cancer and respiratory infections.
 However, other applications are certainly possible.
 SpiroNose and BreathCloud are not only fast in examining the most probable diagnosis, it can also be used for subtyping (phenotyping) individual patients and for predicting the response to (novel) interventions (tailored therapy).
 Hereby the system meets the growing demand for precision- or personalized medicine.

 Rianne de Vries, Technical Physician: "Every patient we analyse will help making diagnoses more accurate.
 Our partners are therefore essential in this project; they help us by providing eNose data for our vast database."

 What consumes most time of physicians in daily medical care?
 Finding out what is wrong with a patient (diagnosis) and checking whether the patient gets better or worse over time (monitoring).
 Most symptoms and signs can be indicative of several diseases, which is why doctors usually perform blood tests or make X-rays to determine which disease causes the complaints.